-- 1) The amplitude voltage $V{AX1}$ refers to the offset voltage $V{OFF}$ .
-This offset voltage must be stable during the operation and the resulting voltage peaks must remain within the limits defined by $V{IX1}$ . - 2) Overload conditions must not occur on pin XTAL1. - Note: For crystal or ceramic resonator operation, it is strongly recommended to measure the oscillation allowance (negative resistance) in the final target system (layout) to determine the optimum parameters for oscillator operation.
+- 1) The FlexRay PLL is optimized for an input frequency of 20 MHz. - For frequencies above 16 MHz, it is mandatory to measure the oscillation allowance.
+Please refer to the general note below. - 3) The amplitude voltage $V{\rm AX1}$ refers to the offset voltage $V{\rm OFF}$ .
+This offset voltage must be stable during the operation and the resulting voltage peaks must remain within the limits defined by $V{\rm IX1}$ . - 4) Overload conditions must not occur on pin XTAL1.

+Note: For crystal or ceramic resonator operation, it is strongly recommended to measure the oscillation allowance (negative resistance) in the final target system (layout) to determine the optimum parameters for oscillator operation.